schmaustech/agent-installer-blog/README.md

 $ mkdir cluster-manifests
 ~~~

 With the directory created we can move onto creating the install configuration resource file.
-This file specifies the clusters configuration such as number of control plane and/or worker nodes, the api and ingress vip, physical node mac addresses and the cluster networking.
-In my example I will be deploying a 3 node compact cluster which referenced a cluster deployment named kni22.
+This file specifies the clusters configuration such as number of control plane and/or worker nodes, the API and ingress VIP, physical node MAC addresses and the cluster networking.
+In my example I will be deploying a 3 node compact cluster which references a cluster deployment named kni22.
 We will also define the image content source policy and include our cert for our registry since we are doing a disconnected installation.

 ~~~bash
 $ cat << EOF > ./cluster-manifests/install-config.yaml